Rajanae Jones spent her summer working in a law firm through a Fulton County internship program, but she almost didn’t work at all.

 So she was thrilled to be connected to a pilot program for students at some Atlanta and Fulton schools.
 Jones was one of nearly 200 students at schools with high dropout rates, or in neighborhoods with high unemployment, who had help finding summer work.

 The initiative began after residents complained late last year about a jump in car thefts and other thefts from gas stations in south Fulton and Atlanta.
-The county’s police chief said earlier this year the most of the increase in crime could be attributed to nearly two dozen juvenile offenders.
+The county’s police chief said earlier this year that most of the increase in crime could be attributed to nearly two dozen juvenile offenders.

 County officials, interested in ways to prevent other teens from getting caught up in the system, conceived of the internship program as a way to target kids in areas that are often behind.
 Young adults between the ages of 16 and 24 who live in specific areas with low educational and economic attainment rates were eligible for the program, regardless of their personal circumstances.